 In 1978 Genesis spent eight months on the road in Europe, the USA and the Far East.
 The album and tour were both a huge commercial success but it came at great personal cost: Phil’s marriage disintegrated, setting off a chain of events — for him and for the band — that were of huge significance.

 Armando Gallo’s book I Know What I Like was written in 1979.
 If memory serves, a final picture shows Mike, Tony and Phil in a field outside Phil’s home in Surrey, starting the process of writing and recording their next album.
 There was talk of an extended side-long piece of music.
 It was not to be.
 As Gallo’s book closes, so does the era of classic Genesis.
-Despite all the comings and goings of personnel over the years, this was perhaps the big turning-point of all.
+Despite all the comings and goings of personnel over the years, this was perhaps the biggest turning-point of all.

 There are a number of excellent audio recordings of the And Then There Were Three tour.
 The best are Dijon on 3 June and Chicago on 13 October.
 Both are essentially complete and the sound is outstanding.
 The Knebworth show was broadcast on the BBC on the Alan Freeman Show shortly after the concert itself, apparently in quadraphonic sound.
 Alas, some songs are missing and for some reason Squonk was used as the opening song, even though the standard running-order was used during the concert itself.
 An edited version of the Houston show on 22 October was broadcast on the US radio programme King Biscuit Flower Hour and is widely available.